 Masayoshi Son has been our director since 2000 and is the founder, chairman and chief executive officer of SoftBank Group Corp., a Japanese corporation listed on the Tokyo Stock Exchange, with operations in broadband, mobile and fixed-line telecommunications, e-commerce, Internet, technology services, media and marketing, and other businesses.
 Mr. Son founded SoftBank Group Corp. in 1981.

-Mr. Son also serves as chairman and chief executive officer of several other SoftBank subsidiaries and affiliates, including SoftBank Corp.
-He has served as chairman of Yahoo Japan Corporation since 1996, and of Sprint Corporation since 2013.
+Mr. Son also serves as director of several other SoftBank subsidiaries and affiliates, including serving as chairman of SoftBank Group Corp as well as director of Yahoo Japan Corporation since 1996, and chairman of the board of Sprint Corporation since 2013.

 Mr. Son received a bachelor’s degree in Economics from the University of California, Berkeley.